 Thiamine plays a vital role in the metabolism of glucose.

-Thus, the emphasis is placed on the fact that ingestion of excessive simple carbohydrates automatically increases the need for this vitamin.
+This means that eating excessive simple carbohydrates automatically increases the need for this vitamin.

-Coffee, black tea, and cola contain caffeine that may deplete vitamin B1.
+Coffee, black tea, and cola soft drink contain caffeine that may deplete vitamin B1.

-Caffeine has a mild diuretic effect, which increases urination.
+Caffeine has a mild diuretic effect.
 Water-soluble vitamins, such as the B-vitamins, can be depleted as a result of the fluid loss.

 In addition, it interferes with the metabolism of some B-vitamins, such as Thiamine.
 (4)

 Chemicals in coffee and tea called tannins can react with thiamine, converting it to a form that is difficult for the body to take in.

 Interestingly, Thiamine deficiency has been found in a group of people in rural Thailand who drink large amounts of tea(>1 litre per day) or chew fermented tea leaves long-term.

 However, this effect hasn’t been found in Western populations, despite regular tea use.